pfheatwole/thesis/source/introduction.rst

     in a given direction, which determines what regions of the air the pilot can access, and what landing zones they can reach.

-* Why do pilots need to know the structure of the wind field?

-  * A successful flight depends on the pilot's ability to recognize the structure of the local air currents and navigate them in order to achieve their flight goals, which may include optimizing for flight time, distance, or a particular route.
+..
+Discuss wind field structure

+* Define *atmospheric boundary layer*

 * What are some examples of structure in a wind field?

+  * [[Thermal lift and sink, orographic lift, shear (including venturi), etc.

-  * [[Describe the local wind field as a composite of basic features: shear, updrafts, and gusts.
+    Describe the local wind field as a composite of basic features?
+Shear, updrafts, and gusts.
 See :cite:`bencatel2013AtmosphericFlowField`

     Prioritize wind field information that is important to pilots.
 For example, house thermals, finding lift along a ridge, avoiding sink near a stream, etc.]]

+* Why do pilots benefit from knowing the structure of the wind field?

+  * A successful flight depends on the pilot's ability to recognize the structure of the local air currents and navigate them in order to achieve their flight goals, which may include optimizing for flight time, distance, or a particular route.

 * Why is it important to determine the structure as quickly as possible?
 Why is it important for a pilot to be able to **predict** the structure?